China's Vice Premier Liu calls for more measures to support economy

 Citing experts, China Daily said financial institutions were facing tighter liquidity in June, and said authorities want to spur faster credit growth to meet economic growth targets.

-Beijing has set a growth target of around 6 to 6.5 percent for this year, easing from 6.6 percent in 2018, which was the slowest rate of expansion the country has seen in nearly 30 years.
+Beijing has set a growth target of around 6% to 6.5% for this year, easing from 6.6% in 2018, which was the slowest rate of expansion the country has seen in nearly 30 years.

-Analysts at Bank of America Merrill Lynch believe China’s GDP growth could fall to 5.8 percent this year and 5.6 percent in 2020 if the trade war intensifies.
+Analysts at Bank of America Merrill Lynch believe China’s GDP growth could fall to 5.8% this year and 5.6% in 2020 if the trade war intensifies, and expects Beijing to respond with four benchmark rate cuts, more RRR cuts, consumption subsidies and measures to stabilize employment.

+On Monday, the government announced steps to give local governments more financing flexibility so they can increase infrastructure spending, a key part of the stimulus plan that has not revived investment as quickly as some China watchers had expected.

-Reporting by Li Zheng, Wu Fang and David Stanway; Writing by Stella Qiu and Ryan Woo; Editing by Shri Navaratnam & Kim Coghill
+Reporting by Li Zheng, Wu Fang and David Stanway; Writing by Winni Zhou, Stella Qiu and Ryan Woo; Editing by Shri Navaratnam & Kim Coghill